How to Make Hot Pink Corn Tortillas

 Making corn tortillas from scratch requires practice and patience.
 It will take a few tries to learn how wet the dough should be, how to press the tortillas (they shouldn’t be too thick or thin), and how quickly they will cook.
 Here’s a basic overview of the recipe instructions (full details in recipe below) and how to transform your dough into a vibrant pink using beets:

-Step 1: Prepare Beet Juice.
-Place the beet in a small saucepan with enough water to completely cover the beet.
+- Place the beet in a small saucepan with enough water to completely cover it.
 Cover and cook until fork tender, about 30 minutes.
 Remove from heat, and once cool enough to handle, remove skin using a potato peeler or knife.
+PRO TIP: You can also use cooked beets readily available in grocery stores for this step.
 Blend two cups of hot water with half of the beet.
 Strain the mixture and set aside.

-Step 4: Cook Tortillas.
-Heat comal or skillet over medium-high heat and once hot, gently peel tortilla from plastic and place on the comal or skillet.
-Cook for about 45 seconds or once the edges of the tortillas look dry, then flip and cook an additional 15 seconds.
+- Prepare comal or skillet over medium-high heat and once hot, gently peel tortilla from plastic and place on the comal or skillet.
+Cook for about 45 seconds or once the edges of the tortillas look dry, then flip and cook until the tortilla puffs up, an additional 15 seconds.
 Transfer tortillas to a tortilla warmer or wrap in a clean kitchen towel.
+If your tortilla isn’t puffing up when cooking, you can trouble shoot this by reading this quick article, The Anatomy of a Tortilla Puff.

 HOW TO SERVE AND STORE